 That is still super important so a recommended read and we will touch on it a little be here but these tips are more specific to navigating the Thanksgiving table.

-Our personal journal to mostly gluten-free.
+Our personal journey to mostly gluten-free.

 Thanksgiving is a large gathering in our family with lots of aunts, cousins, grandparents and everyone brings food and cooks together on the actual day.